Cojacfar/FlaskWeb/python-create-deploy-flask.md

     Werkzeug==0.12.2
 ```

-Additionally, we'll be utilizing PIP ourselves afterwards through Kudu.
-For this reason, we'll include another optional file: *.skipPythonDeployment*, note the *.* at the beginning.
+Additionally, we are utilizing PIP ourselves afterwards through Kudu.
+For this reason, we include another optional file: *.skipPythonDeployment*, note the *.* at the beginning.
 Create this file on the top level, and leave it empty.
-This will tell the Azure Web App to skip the normal Python deployment steps.
+This tells the Azure Web App to skip the normal Python deployment steps.

-With these files, we will be able to quickly configure the Azure Web App instance once we have pushed our Git Repository to Azure by running a `pip install requirements.txt`.
+With these files, we are able to quickly configure the Azure Web App instance once we have pushed our Git Repository to Azure by running a `pip install requirements.txt`.

 ## Flask Development
 Now we're ready to create our Flask application!
 For the purposes of our example, we're going to make a very simple Flask application.

-Flask can be set up in a lot of different ways, and here we'll be making a very minimal application that can be built upon easily.
+Flask can be set up in many different ways, and here we are making a very minimal application that can be built upon easily.
 This application doesn't utilize a database or any other external functionality, but all of that can be easily added later!

 In the root of your Git repository (along with your configuration files), create a *FlaskWeb* folder.
 Underneath this folder, you should create *static* and *templates* folders to look like this:
 ```XML